ablease/gw2-api/README.md

 You can find valid parameters for each function in the [Guild Wars 2 API documentation](https://wiki.guildwars2.com/wiki/API:Main) or from the public [API-CDI](https://github.com/arenanet/api-cdi) repo.

+## Docs
+This project uses [YARD](https://yardoc.org/) for documentation.
+To generate the documentation, execute:

+    $ bundle exec yardoc 'lib/**/*.rb' - README.md LICENSE.md

+The documentation will be generated in the `doc` directory.
+You can view the documentation by running `yard server` and visiting `http://localhost:8808` in your browser.

 ## Tests

 To run the tests, execute: